Armaritto/Armaritto/README.md

 <!-- - 🔭 Currently working on []()-->

 - 🏛️ student at Faculty of Engineering Alexandria University
-- 🌱 Learning Blockchains, NLP
+- 🌱 Learning Designing Data Intensive Applications, Distributed Systems
-- 💡 Interested in Software Engineering, Web Development, Android Development, Cyber-Security
+- 💡 Interested in Software Engineering, Web Development, Cyber-Security
 - 📚 Pursuing a degree in Computer Engineering
 - 🎯 Goals: Contribute to open-source projects and continue to learn and grow as a software engineer